-At Monkfield Park this means that all children are treated equally and respected.
+At Monkfield Park this means that all children are treated equally and respected, and that we support the Cambridgeshire County Council's visions for learning.

 This inclusive culture is reflected in all school policies and practices.
 We ensure that classroom and extra-curricular activities encourage the participation of all pupils, drawing on their knowledge and experience outside school.
 Teaching and support are integrated together, enabling all pupils to overcome barriers to learning and participate fully in school life.